dssg/triage/docs/sources/dirtyduck/triage_intro.md

 rm -r /triage/trained_models/*
 ```

+## Where to go from here...

+If you haven't done so already, our [dirty duck tutorial](https://dssg.github.io/triage/dirtyduck/) is a good way to geet up and running with some sample data.

+If you're ready to get started with your own data, check out [the suggested project workflow](https://dssg.github.io/triage/triage_project_workflow/) for some tips about how to iterate and tune the pipeline for your project.

 ## Footnotes

 <sup><a id="fn.1" class="footnum" href="#fnr.1">1</a></sup> *Would be my restaurant inspected in the following month?* in the case of an **early warning** case.